Ollie Phillips (rugby union): Charity Adventures

 Clipper Round the World Race - Phillips took part in September 2013.
 After 11 months and 40,000 miles, the team finished second overall.

 Arctic Guinness World Record - Phillips headed to the North Pole for the ‘Arctic Rugby Challenge’, joining a 100-mile trek to the Magnetic North Pole where he hosted the ‘Most Northerly Rugby Match’, breaking the Guinness World Record.

-Cycle race across America (RAAM) - 3000 miles across America, from California to Maryland.

-Mount Kilimanjaro - In October 2018 Ollie led a team with 360-expeditions to Uhuru Peak, the highest point in Africa at 5,895 metres.

-PWC Director

-Ollie is Director for Real Estate & Construction at PWC, having earlier headed up innovation at the company in partnership with Google.